 A small, inherently peaceful country, with a friendly populace, a good healthcare system and a decent transport infrastructure, Costa Rica is arguably the most child-friendly destination in Central America.
 Add a bounty of exotic wildlife, countless beaches and enough outdoor activities to keep even the most adrenaline-fuelled teenager quiet for a week or two, and it’s easy to see why the country is fast becoming one of the most popular destinations for families looking for a break with a bit more bite.

-Like most other Latin countries, children are a fundamental part of society in Costa Rica, and you’ll be made to feel more than welcome in hotels and restaurants and on guided tours and trips; indeed, in many restaurants, junior (especially if they’re blond and blue-eyed) is likely to prove the star attraction.
-Very few hotels do not accept children (we’ve noted in the Guide those that don’t), and you’ll find that the comparatively early opening hours in restaurants actually favour the routines of younger families.
+Like most other Latin countries, children are a fundamental part of society in Costa Rica, and you’ll be made to feel more than welcome in hotels and restaurants and on guided tours and trips.
+Very few hotels do not accept children, and you’ll find that the comparatively early opening hours in restaurants actually favour the routines of younger families.

 Costa Rica’s incredible wildlife will undoubtedly provide your children with the most abiding memories of their trip, and you’d struggle to spend a couple of weeks in the country and not see a blue morpho butterfly, a colourful keel-billed toucan or a sloth or howler monkey working their way through the rainforest canopy – the latter two are particularly prevalent in Tortuguero and Manuel Antonio national parks.
 Most parks have well-maintained trails, many of which are short circuits; travellers with very young children will find pushchair-friendly paths at Poás and Carara national parks and the Reserva Santa Elena, while the main-crater viewpoint at Parque Nacional Volcán Irazú is also reachable with a buggy.